adeany/oidc-with-entra/README.md

 # Configure OIDC with Entra ID on a Self-Managed cluster

+kubelogin can be used to authenticate to general kubernetes clusters using AAD as an OIDC provider.

 ## 1. Register an Application in Azure AD

 ### a.
 Create an AAD Enterprise Application and the Corresponding App Registration